Top 35 Android Interview Questions and Answers

 Answer: Once the permissions are set for the app development, then the data and code are restricted to the authorized users only.

 Answer: It is a default file format that is used by the Android Operating System.
 Application Package Kit (APK) is used for the installation of mobile apps.
-The .apk contains resource file, certificate, manifest file, and other code.
+The .apk contains a resource file, certificate, manifest file, and other code.

 APK files are archive files in the zip format with .apk extension.